reTHINK-project/dev-runtime-nodejs/README.md

 <p align="justify">As illustrated in the diagram above, Runtime Node design has a flexible approach.
 Since it supports  deploying hyperty application in an isolated sandbox and in the same context as Runtime Node process as well (main node process where the javascript code is being executed first, labeled as Runtime-NodeJS).
 In the following upcoming sections a descritpion of main architecture components is given.
 Afterwards, an emphasis on architecture possible slight variations depending on possible use cases and/or business models.</p>

-At bootstrap the `server.js` is launched.
+At bootstrap the `HelloWorldObservers.js` demo is launched.
 In the following the functionalities of each components :

-####``server.js`` :
-- Serves  ``/resources/descriptors`` folder that act as temporarily local catalogue (Hyperties.json, Runtimes.json, ProtoStubs.json)
-- Loads RuntimeUAStub

 #####``RuntimeUAStub`` :
 - Main Runtime-Node.js process